Alex Bruce (footballer, born 1984): Ipswich Town

 In the summer of 2006, he moved to Ipswich Town on a free transfer, signing a three-year contract.
-In early summer 2007 he was called up as an international player by the Republic of Ireland, and in November 2008, he was reportedly being watched by Italian club Fiorentina, having been recommended by Ireland manager Giovanni Trappatoni.
+In early summer 2007 he was called up as an international player by the Republic of Ireland, and in November 2008, he was reportedly being watched by Italian club Fiorentina, having been recommended by Ireland manager Giovanni Trapattoni.
 Bruce scored his first goal for Ipswich, away to his former club Birmingham City, on 24 October 2008.
 He ended speculation he would leave the club by signing a new two-year contract in May 2009.
 Bruce captained the side at the start of the 2009–10 season, initially because Gareth McAuley was absent through injury and loss of form, but manager Roy Keane confirmed in late August that Bruce would keep the captaincy even if McAuley returned to the team.
 He fell out of favour with Keane, and lost his place in the starting 11.

 On 1 February 2010, Bruce joined Leicester City on loan for the rest of the season; he jumped at the opportunity "for a change and a new challenge."
 He made his debut as a substitute during injury time in a 2–1 win over Blackpool at Bloomfield Road on 7 February, playing for less than a minute.
 Half an hour into his full debut, he suffered a hernia that required surgery, and kept him out for several weeks.
 He recovered in time to play in the last three matches of the season, partnering Jack Hobbs in central defence as Leicester lost the Championship play-off semi-final to Cardiff City on penalties.